pynvimdev/pynvimdev/Readme.md

 ## TODO
-- Build a Passwords Storer app
+- Build a Passwords Storer app #Buf fixes to be done in local machine before uploading
-- Create a App to track location of a phone number
+- Create a App to track location of a phone number # Not started
-- Notepad for Linux
+- Notepad for Linux # Not started
-- SpeedLang Project
+- SpeedLang Project # Not started( But will create website for this project with JS + React )
-- Create a website
+- Create a website #Done

 ### <img alt="vim icon" src="https://github.com/pynvimdev/pynvimdev/blob/main/vim.svg" width=20 /> Vim stuffs